 The question I have been pondering is whether that is a good thing.

 From a corporate perspective, we will be able to create a digital representation of ourselves, (whether it will be accurate or not is another matter) and meet any of our colleagues or customers in the virtual world.
 I will be able to visit a customer's location without leaving my own space.
 Office costume parties will be amazing!
-Global organisations will be transformed; distance will be meaningless (other than time differences!).
+Global organisations will be transformed; distance will be meaningless (other than the real time differences!).
 The architects of this metaverse tell me I will be able to sit next to a colleague who is halfway around the world whilst maintaining the close physical contact that existing video calls cannot match.
 We will be able to collaborate in real-time, face-to-face, with “real” objects such as machinery or new physical products.

 At Wyser, we decided that once the pandemic lockdown restrictions were removed, we would not be returning full-time to offices.
-In fact, we have no fixed office space currently and have no desire to change our approach.
+In fact, we currently have no fixed office space and indeed have no desire to change our approach.
 We use flexible office space and meet on a regular basis.
 Employees who wish to work from an office space are able to increase their time in these flexible spaces if they prefer.
 Our approach, like many others, is now that of “what is appropriate for both Wyser and the employee”.

 We settled on one of the defaults you can see below.
 As odd as it sounds, this browser-based online platform has transformed the way we work together.
-I’ve been trying to define how and why this approach is so much better than the usual video conference:
+I’ve been trying to define how and why this virtual approach is so much better than the usual video conference:

-Whilst this might sound like I am on commission, the current implementation isn’t perfect.
+Whilst this may sound like I am on commission, the current implementation isn’t perfect.
 There are graphical bugs, sound issues and times when you have to reload the session; normally that would stop us from using the software.

 Our employees are more deeply connected and supported.
 Inclusivity is vastly increased.
 People move around and interact easily with each other.